colors feelings website business

 Here are her home and blog pages:

-The rich dark blue with a flowing energy of shades (gradients) compliments the yellow for even more pow.
+The rich dark blue, with a flowing energy of shades (gradients), complements the yellow for even more pow.
 Opposite colors are naturally pleasing to the eye.

 I wrote a lot about visuals, images, color, and fonts in The Coaching Website Guide.
 So, if you’re planning a new site, working on, tweaking, or revamping one, get a copy to make it stunning.

-Optimism and Hope for ADHD Parent Coaching Website
+Optimism and Hope for Susan’s ADHD Parent Coaching Website

 Parenting Coach Color Scheme of Orange and Green.